Parachute Regiment (United Kingdom): 1970s Northern Ireland

 The British Army during Operation Banner spent 38 years in Northern Ireland, during which the 2nd Battalion spent more time there than any other infantry battalion.
 Between 1971 and 1996, 51 men of the Parachute Regiment were killed while serving in Northern Ireland.

 The first was Sergeant Michael Willetts, 3rd Battalion.
 On 24 May 1971, he was killed during a bombing incident at the Springfield Road Police Station in Belfast.
 A hand-carried bomb in a suitcase was left at the front of the station.
 Sergeant Willetts held open a door allowing members of the public and police officers to escape and then stood in the doorway, shielding those taking cover.
 For his actions, he was awarded the George Cross.

 Ballymurphy massacre

-Following Operation Demetrius (the mass arrest and internment of Irish nationalists), soldiers of the Parachute Regiment were involved in an action which came to be called the Ballymurphy massacre, in which 11 innocent civilians were shot dead and dozens wounded between 9 and 11 August 1971.
+Following Operation Demetrius (the mass arrest and internment of Irish nationalists), soldiers of the Parachute Regiment were involved in the Ballymurphy massacre, in which 11 innocent civilians were shot dead and dozens wounded between 9 and 11 August 1971.
 At the Ballymurphy inquest in 2019, Sir Geoffrey Howlett, who in 1971 was a lieutenant colonel and commander of the Parachute Regiment's Second Battalion, gave evidence in which he acknowledged that "most, if not all" of those killed were not members of the IRA, and that a regimental note from 1971 indicating that the incident inflicted "severe casualties" on the IRA may have been a mistake.
 Howlett added that he had "enormous sympathy" toward the families of those killed.